joshuaejs/octopik3s-the-hard-way/octopik3s-the-hard-way.md

 ## bootstrapping the worker nodes

+(done via tmux to all workers)

 ### download and install worker binaries

 - [cni-plugins](https://github.com/containernetworking/plugins/releases/)
+  - the `overlay` kernel module doesn't exist/won't load which using these binaries
+  - using the apt package `containernetworking-plugins`
 - [runc](https://github.com/opencontainers/runc/releases)
   - there is no arm64 binary; will have to use apt
 - [containerd](https://github.com/containerd/containerd/releases)